dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

 - Game server or client can call *statistics* Function passing the gameSessionID as argument and get game session related data
 - External service can use Data Lake Analytics jobs to query data in Data Lake Store (there is a relevant .usql script on the *various* folder).
 The output of these jobs can be ingested into other services (via Data Factory) or be used directly from a visualization platform such as PowerBI.

+### Functions' details

+#### registergamesession

+This Function is used to register a game session and store relevant metadata.
+Data is stored into Cosmos DB as well as a file in Data Lake Store.
+Filename is *metadata.csv* whereas data is appended in the format *gameSessionID*,*gameType*,*gameMap*,*gameStartDateTime*.

+#### dataingest

+This Function is triggered by Event Hub.
+It fetches messages in batch, stores an aggregation on Cosmos DB as well as appends message data to Data Lake Store.
+Filename is *gamesessions.csv* and data is appended in the format *gameSessionID*,*winnerID*,*loserID*.

+#### statistics

+This Function is an HTTP triggered one.
+It accepts the gameSessionID as an argument and returns details (wins, losses, etc.) about the specific gameSession.

 ## FAQ

 #### Is this the best architecture / solution?